Olga Koch: Career

-Koch's first show, entitled Me, Me, Me, was in 2016.
-This was followed by Data Night and Good Vibes in 2017.
-In 2018 she was nominated for Best Newcomer at the Edinburgh Comedy Awards for her debut hour, Fight.
+Koch performed at the Edinburgh Fringe Festival for the first time in 2016, in the show Me, Me, Me with fellow comedians Ryan Bridge and Charlie Ringe.
+She returned to Edinburgh the following year in two shows: 'Data Night', written by Koch, and performed by her and comedian Catherine Brinkworth, and Good Vibes, with comedian Heather Shaw.
+In 2018, she was nominated for Best Newcomer at the Edinburgh Comedy Awards for her debut hour, Fight.
 She was named Quantum Leopard Champion of Champions for 2018, jointly with Zoë Tomalin.

 Koch regularly appears in line-ups for charity shows, most notably hosting Canned Laughter's Karaoke Roulette.

 She has appeared on The Now Show, Mock the Week, Pls Like, Richard Osman's House of Games, Pointless Celebrities, 7 Days, and QI, and written for Newsjack and BBC Three's A Quickie in the Office.

 In 2020 Koch hosted a web series for Dave, Bad Advice with Olga Koch.

-In November 2020 a recording of her show If/Then was and released as a vinyl record by Monkey Barrel Records.
+In November 2020, a recording of her show If/Then was and released as a vinyl record by Monkey Barrel Records.

-In 2021, Koch and Hussein Kesvani presented Human Error, a weekly comedy-technology podcast for BBC Sounds.

-In July 2021, Olga Koch: OK Computer (a reference to the Radiohead album title OK Computer) debuted on BBC Radio 4, and renewed in 2023.
+Koch and Hussein Kesvani presented Human Error, a weekly comedy-technology podcast for BBC Sounds in 2021.
+In July 2021, Olga Koch: OK Computer (a reference to the Radiohead album title OK Computer) debuted on BBC Radio 4.
+Written and presented by Koch, the programme was renewed for a second and third season.

 In 2022, her BBC Radio 4 show Olga Koch: Fight won the Best Radio Comedy category at the Writers’ Guild of Great Britain's WGGB Writers' Guild Awards.

-In March 2022 she was working on a show called Just Friends (work-in-progress), and touring the work by 21 October 2022.
-On 16 December 2023, her show Just Friends, filmed at Soho Theatre Dean Street, was released on the 800 Pound Gorilla Media free YouTube channel.
+In 2022, she toured her show Just Friends in the UK and Ireland and also took it to the Edinburgh Fringe.
+A recording of the show at Soho Theatre Dean Street was released on the 800 Pound Gorilla Media free YouTube channel in December 2023.